Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Results

-In Figs. \ref{200-transverse-mass-1} and \ref{200-transverse-mass-2}, I show transverse mass distributions of $\pi^{+}$, $\pi^{-}$, $K^{+}$, $K^{-}$, $p$, $\bar{p}$ for different centrality classes (as indicated in the figures), comparing EPOS4 simulation (lines) to data from STAR \cite{STAR:2004}.
-From top to bottom (for each subplot), the curves are multiplied by $3^{-i}$, $i=0,1,2,3,...$. \\
+In Figs. \ref{200-transverse-mass-1} and \ref{200-transverse-mass-2}, I show transverse mass distributions of $\pi^{+}$, $\pi^{-}$, $K^{+}$, $K^{-}$, $p$, and $\bar{p}$ for different centrality classes (as indicated in the figures), comparing EPOS4 simulations (lines) to data from STAR \cite{STAR:2004}.
+From top to bottom (for each subplot), the curves are multiplied by $3^{-i}$ ($i=0,1,2,3,...$). \\

-In Fig. \ref{200-transverse-momentum-rap-1}, I show transverse momentum distributions of $\pi^{+}$, $\pi^{-}$, $K^{+}$, $K^{-}$ in central (0-5\%) AuAu collisions at 200 GeV for different rapidities (as indicated in the plots).
-EPOS4 simulation (lines) are compared to data from BRAHMS \cite{BRAHMS:2005}.
-From top to bottom, the curves are multiplied by $3^{-i}$, $i=0,1,2,3,...$ .
+In Fig. \ref{200-transverse-momentum-rap-1}, I show transverse momentum distributions of $\pi^{+}$, $\pi^{-}$, $K^{+}$, and $K^{-}$ in central (0-5\%) AuAu collisions at 200 GeV for different rapidities (as indicated in the plots).
+EPOS4 simulations (lines) are compared to data from BRAHMS \cite{BRAHMS:2005}.
+From top to bottom, the curves are multiplied by $3^{-i}$ ($i=0,1,2,3,...$).